envelope-project/laik/doc/tutorial-jacobi2d.md

 # Jacobi 2D Example

-In this tutorial, we will look at how a simple iterative solver for solving the Poisson equation on a regular 2d quadratic discretized domain is parallelized with LAIK.
-C is used as programming language.
+In this tutorial, we will look at how a simple iterative solver for solving the Poisson equation on a regular 2d square discretized domain is parallelized with LAIK.
+The programming language C is used.

 ## Sequential Version